Jenn Barlow – Youth Minister (LifeTeen)

 Please remember that all youth NOT in a Catholic school, IFF, or Catholic home school are *required* to attend Edge nights as well.
 You can find the Edge calendar in the Edge drop down.

-We have one permission form that covers all events, so parents only need to fill out one form at the beginning of the year.
+We have one permission form that covers all events, so parents only need to fill out one form during the registration process.
 Ample notice will be given for off-site events and service projects, and if you do not want your child to participate in any individual trip, you can let the coordinating youth minister know.

 As always, if you have any questions, please call 336-778-0600 ext.
 204 or email firstname.lastname@example.org.

-For more information about upcoming events, please see the yellow youth ministry bulletin board (located outside the main office) or contact the office of youth ministry at 336-778-0600 ext.
+For more information about upcoming events, please see the youth ministry bulletin board (located outside Jenn’s office) or contact the office of youth ministry at 336-778-0600 ext.
 204 or email@example.com.

 Sacramental Prep for Confirmation